Book a Tour

 Coast to Coast Walkway

-Walk across the entire city — 16km from the Waitematā to the Manukau Harbour, passing through volcanic craters, parks, and heritage neighbourhoods.
-Our guides can walk key sections with you.
+Walk across the entire city — 16km from the Waitematā to the Manukau Harbour, passing volcanic craters, parks, and heritage neighbourhoods.
+Our guides walk key sections with you, sharing geological and cultural context at every crater rim.

 • 🎨